 Of course, it is also possible for mothers and their daughters to spend too much time together.
 This can occur when one party has a higher level of attachment.
 If this occurs and creates issues, counseling is worth considering to help establish a balance.

-How can counseling help in resolving mother-daughter conflicts?
+How can counseling help in resolving mother-daughter conflict?

 Expert-level counseling provided by licensed counselors and psychologists can help in resolving these conflicts.

-Here’s how therapists may address some of the issues we discussed above.
+Here’s how therapists help many women work through some of the issues we discussed above.